 Young Gets It Done: The Jobs Crisis and Solution

 One focuses on challenging the mere lack of job opportunities that used to be readily found at mom-and-pop small shops.
-As big box retail stores have crowded out small businesses, so has the ability for local businesses to employee young workers and/or provide living wages.
-In the Bronx, for example, the residents and elected officials fought to keep Wal-Mart out of Kingsbridge near Fordham University after they would not consider a $10 per hour floor wage for its employees.[vi]
+As big box retail stores have crowded out small businesses, so has the ability for local businesses to employ young workers and provide living wages.
+In the Bronx, for example, the residents and elected officials fought to keep Wal-Mart out of Kingsbridge near Fordham University, after they would not consider a $10 per hour floor wage for its employees.[vi]
 Meanwhile, places like Costco regularly start their employees with an hourly wage of between $11 and $18.[vii]
 Fortunately New York State recently passed legislation to raise its minimum wage to $9/hour by 2015,[viii] which is generally considered more simulative to the economy than other traditional social subsidies.
 So there is a place for a delicate balance of small businesses and big box stores in the urban community.
 But one sure way to ensure the balance does not tip corporate is by supporting local entrepreneurship.

-If New York City is to completely dispense the bands of the 2008 recession, the onus is on its residents, politicians, and private institutions to put into practice one or more of the aforementioned sustainable employment proposals.
+If New York City is to completely dispense the bands of the 2008 Recession, the onus is on its residents, politicians, and private institutions to put into practice one or more of the aforementioned sustainable employment proposals.
 Every community is different therefore the players in each neighborhood will have to work together to tailor its unique solution.
 But it can be done.